wp-plugins/e-commerce-multi-currency-support/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 0.3 =
-= 0.2 =
+- Base currency is selected by default in drop-down currency selector = 0.2 =
 - currency code can appear now in the selector drop-down
 - submit button can be switched on and off